carstenSpraener/upe/examples/Readme.md

 ```

 * validation errors will be displayed immediately.
-Also enable/disable elements or
+Also, enable/disable elements or
   visible/hide process elements.

 * Forward and Backword-Button in the browser are
   allowed.
-You can go back through your inputs and
+You can go back through your inputs, and
   errors will reappear.

 * The link in the browser can be shared.
-Opening the
+The
-  link will open the application in exact the same state
+  link will open the application in precisely the same state
-  as you see it.
+  you see.
 * There is no "Session" as in classic web applications.
 Your
   running application is a REST-Resource where you can GET, PUT and POST
   some Data.
-* Synchronisation between frontend and the server-side upe application is
+* Synchronisation between the front end and the server-side upe application is
   done via PUT-Requests and ProcessDelta-Response.

 ## Model Driven Development with [cgV19](https://github.com/carstenSpraener/cgV19)

-As mentioned above, the application is a model driven developed application.
-This means, you will have a mode that feeds a generator that generates
-the majority of your projects code.
+As mentioned above, the application is a model-driven developed application.
+This means you will have a model that feeds a generator that generates the majority of the code of your project.

 __Process Layer of the demo application__